wecobble/Subtitles/README.md

 3. PATCH version when you make backwards-compatible bug fixes.

 Most of the updates for this plugin will be in the form of bug fixes and minor enhancements.

+## Build Status

+Most commits and pull requests will undergo automatic build testing via [Travis CI](http://travis-ci.org/).
+The build result for the most recent non-skipped commit for master is at the top of this README.